Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Gaggia’s origins go back to 1930s Milan when Achille Gaggia was on a quest to find the perfect cup of espresso.
 He invented a patent that replaced steam with hot water pressure.
 He then came up with a lever piston mechanism that created crema.
 He started his own espresso machine company, which operates to this day.
 So, espresso, as we know it today, began with Gaggia.

-Nowadays, Gaggia is owned by Philips, but they have their own separate line of espresso machines.
+Nowadays, Gaggia is owned by Philips, but they have their own separate line of espresso machines made in Italy.
 The company’s motto is good coffee without compromise.
-Their machines are manufactured in Italy.
-Since they were the first ones to patent the system that pushes water at high pressure through the coffee beans, you can count on excellent build quality and a device that will produce flavorful espresso.
-Each machine comes with a one-year warranty, so you’re covered if something goes wrong.
+Since Gaggia was the first one to patent the system that modern espresso machines use to make coffee, you can count on excellent build quality and flavorful espresso.

 ImageProduct NameFeaturesPrice